pejmanN/KeyVaultTerraform/terraform/README.md

 https://<dns_prefix>-<hash>.<region>.azmk8s.io
 https://orderazurekuber-abcd.westus.azmk8s.io
 ```
-⚠️ What happens if you don’t set it?
+⚠️ What happens if you don't set it?
 ❌ Terraform will throw an error.
 This field is required unless you use private_cluster_enabled = true (which hides the API server from public access).

 Without it, AKS doesn't know what to name the public endpoint for the Kubernetes API.

 🔐 1.  `identity { type = "SystemAssigned" } – AKS Cluster's Own Identity`

 You are telling Azure:

-> “Please generate a System-Assigned Managed Identity for this AKS cluster.”
+> "Please generate a System-Assigned Managed Identity for this AKS cluster."

 ✅ What does it do?
 This creates a Managed Identity for the AKS cluster itself — think of it like a "username" that the control plane can use to interact with Azure resources on behalf of the cluster.